-The final part of our paper considers the size of welfare losses associated with learning traps.
+Next we consider the size of welfare losses associated with learning traps.
 We show that the rate of information aggregation can be arbitrarily slower than the efficient benchmark.
 Measured in terms of absolute discounted payoffs, inefficiency can also be arbitrarily large in a learning trap.
 However, if measured on a per-period basis (i.e., considering average discounted payoffs), the payoff loss caused by a learning trap vanishes in the patient limit, because society eventually learns (albeit slowly) the value of the payoff-relevant parameter.
-We next present a generalization of our model, where the unknown variables are slowly changing over time.6 In this model, we show that even the average discounted loss can be large.
+We present a generalization of our model, where the unknown variables are slowly changing over time.6 In this model, we show that even the average discounted loss can be large.
 Thus, except in the special case of perfect persistence, learning traps can lead not only to inefficiencies in the rate of information aggregation but also to inefficiencies in payoff terms.